Status: The Rainwater Harvesting Rebate is now open and accepting applications for 2020.

-Please note: Area B (Gabriola, Mudge and Decourcy Islands) have reached the maximum allocated funding for their area for 2019.
-Applications from Area B residents are no longer being accepted at this time.
-To receive updates on the status of the rebate program, please email firstname.lastname@example.org to be added to the 2019 Notification List.
+Important Notice: Area B has reached the maximum allocated funding for 2020.
+Applications from Area B are no longer being accepted at this time.
+To be added to the 2020 Notification List, please email firstname.lastname@example.org

 Maximum ValueThis incentive program rebates up to $450 for a cistern that is rated for potable use and able to collect a minimum of 4,546 litres (1,000 imperial gallons) of rainwater.
 In addition, there is up to $300 available for other eligible collection system expenses such as transport piping, debris traps, filters and installation costs.
 Distribution components (beyond the tank) are not covered under the rebate.
 This makes a total of up to $750 available per household for the purchase and installation of a rainwater harvesting system.

 Learn about the design and installation of Rainwater Harvesting Systems - download the guidebook for free!
 Limited number of hard copies available from the RDN office and at the VI regional library branches.

 This rebate program is available to all residential landowners within the RDN, including electoral areas (A, B, C, E, F, G, H) and member municipalities (Nanaimo, Lantzville, Parksville, Qualicum Beach).

 - Each private property is eligible for one (1) rebate over the lifetime of the program.
 Only property owners are eligible to receive the rebate.

 - The rebate is available on a first come, first served basis.
 Once funds are exhausted, the program will be finished for this year.

 - Installation must include a cistern or cisterns that are rated for potable use (i.e. CSA approved) with the total rainwater storage capacity of 4,546 litres (1,000 imperial gallons) or more.
 Systems can be for potable or non-potable (i.e. garden) use.